Rick Nash Affords the New York Rangers Many Options

 Option Three: Re-sign Him

 Re-signing Nash is still a very plausible option for the Rangers.
 He said recently that he wants to stay in New York, but also understands the reality of the situation.
 And that reality is this: J.T.
 Miller, Kevin Hayes, Jimmy Vesey and Brady Skjei are all restricted free agents at the end of this season.
 Mats Zuccarello and Ryan McDonagh are unrestricted free agents in the summer of 2019.
-So, while Nash understands he’d have to take a sizable pay cut to remain with the franchise, Gorton may still need to cut Nash loose free up funds for several key players.
+So, while Nash understands he’d have to take a sizable pay cut to remain with the franchise, Gorton may still need to cut Nash loose to free up funds for several key players.

 It’s hard to say what a fair price for the winger would be, but you’d have to imagine a soon-to-be 34-year-old Nash could still command a $5 million-per-year deal on the open market.
 And for what he brings to the table, the money would be well spent.